equinor/fmu-tools/docs/examples.rst

 In the example shown below four sensitivities are specified in addition to the seed sensitivity.
 In the *faults* sensitivity two alternative values for the parameter *fault_position* are specified, which will be compared to the seed sensitivity where the *fault_position* is set at its default value (0).
 In the *velocity* sensitivity only one alternative case is specified.
 In the *contacts* sensitivity three parameters are varied at the same time.
 In the *shallow* case, all contacts are set shallow, and opposite in the *deep* sensitiviy case.

-The last sensitivity is a monte carlo sensitivity where the parameter *multz_ile* has values sampled from the distribution *loguniform(0.0001, 1)*.
+The last sensitivity is a Monte Carlo sensitivity where the parameter *multz_ile* has values sampled from the distribution *loguniform(0.0001, 1)*.
 Note that for this last sensitivity the numbers of realisations *(numreal)* is set to 20, which overrides the default number of realisations given in the *general_input* spreadsheet.
 The seed numbers will for these 20 realisations be from 1000 to 1019. .

 .. image:: images/design_designinput.png

 The **defaultvalues** sheet contains default values for the design.
-For parameters that also exist in the designinput sheet, the defaultvalues are used as 'base case value' in the deisgnmatrix.
+For parameters that also exist in the designinput sheet, the defaultvalues are used as 'base case value' in the designmatrix.
 In addition all the parameters in the defaultvalues sheet will be written to the corresponding defaultvalues sheet in the output excel designmatrix workbook.

 .. image:: images/design_defaultvalues.png